aribennett/aribennett.github.io/resume.md

 ## Work Experience
 ### The Hillman Group, Resharp Technology Director, 2019 to present
-Created architecture and tools to enable scaling of Resharp nationally
+Created architecture and tools to enable scaling of Resharp nationally and lead new product R&D
 ### Resharp, Co-Founder and CTO, 2017-2019
 Lead full stack product development and invention
 ### Stanford Product Realization Lab Teaching Assistant, 2015-2017